Ralerus/eventlab-doc/Software Requirements Specification/Software Requirements Specification.md

 ###  3.1 Functionality

-This following section points out all functional requirements and explains their functionality.
-Each of the following subsections represents a subsystem of the application.
+This following section points out all requirements and explains their functionality.
+Each of the subsections below represents a subsystem of the application.

 #### 3.1.1 Registration

-When a user visits the web application, he is asked to register himself.
+When a person visits the web application, he is asked to register himself.
 In this moment, he can decide whether he wants to continue with a guest account or if he wants to get a user account to use all functionality.

 When he decides to register, an input form opens where the person has to provide personal information, such as name, date of birth, etc. and also an e-mail address and a password.
-After this process, a new user profile is created and the user can  log in.
+After this process, a new user profile is created and the person can log in.

+#### 3.1.2 Login

+Any person registered to the application can log in by providing the e-mail and password of his user account.
+Any logged in person possesses the role *user*, any logged out person is a *guest*.

-#### 3.1.2 User Profile
+#### 3.1.3 User Profile

 A registered user can access his user profile.
 There, he is able to update his provided personal data and password, and also to delete his user account.

-#### 3.1.3 Login

-Any person registered to the application can log in by providing the e-mail and password of his user account.
-Any logged in person possesses the role *user*, any logged out person is a *guest*.

 #### 3.1.4 User Calendar
 The home screen of a user shows his personal calendar, where he can see all the events he accepted.
-No one - except for the user himself - can see the events in his own calendar.
+No user can see the events in another user's private calendar.
 If the user wants to create a new group, he can do so on this screen.

 #### 3.1.5 Groups

 When a user wants to plan an event with other people, he can create a new group.
 Groups are a central component of this application and consist of at least two group members.
 Any event either belongs to a single user or to a group.

 For each group there is a group calendar where members can see all the events for this group.
-Group members can add new members to the group.
 Each group member can create new group events and also leave the group at any time.
+Group members can also add new members to the group.

 Groups can be made public, so that all users and guests can visit their calendar and view the events.
 If a group is public, this *only* affects the calendar view permission: Still only members of the group can create events and add new members.